-- 13.1.1.4 It is the responsibility of each person to ensure that they are not disqualified before accepting an appointment as a trustee. - 13.1.1.5 The Charities Acts apply to England and Wales only.
-Similar legislation applies to Scotland.
-SV - 13.1.1.6 Some people are disqualified by law from acting as charity trustees.
-Subject to regulatory waiver provisions, this includes anyone for whom at least one of these conditions is true: SV - a) has an unspent conviction for an offence involving dishonesty or deception - b) has unspent convictions for the offences of misconduct in a public office - c) has unspent convictions for bribery, or money laundering, or perjury or perverting the course of justice or terrorism - d) has been found guilty of attempting, aiding or abetting the above offences - e) has been found in contempt of court - f) is designated under terrorist asset-freezing legislation - g) is on the sex offenders' register - h) is currently declared bankrupt (or is subject to bankruptcy restrictions or an interim order or sequestration in Scotland) or has an individual voluntary arrangement (IVA) with creditors - i) is disqualified from being a company director - j) has previously been removed as a trustee from any charity by any charity regulator in the UK (or a court) due to misconduct or mismanagement - k) is disqualified from being a trustee by an order of the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland.
+- 13.1.1.3 It is the responsibility of each person to ensure that they are not disqualified before accepting an appointment as a trustee. - 13.1.1.4 The Charities Acts apply to England and Wales only.
+Scotland ^{SV}, Northern Ireland, Bailiwick of Guernsey, Jersey, Isle of Man and Gibraltar have similar, but not identical, legislation. - 13.1.1.5 Some people are disqualified by law from acting as charity trustees.
+The exact requirements vary by nation but, subject to regulatory waiver provisions, the Scouts' adopts the following criteria for disqualification to a role with Trustee responsibilities.
+This includes anyone for whom at least one of these conditions is true: ^{SV} - a) has an unspent conviction for an offence involving dishonesty or deception - b) has unspent convictions for the offences of misconduct in a public office - c) has unspent convictions for bribery, or money laundering, or perjury or perverting the course of justice or terrorism - d) has been found guilty of attempting, aiding or abetting the above offences - e) has been found in contempt of court - f) is designated under terrorist asset-freezing legislation - g) is on the sex offenders' register - h) is currently declared bankrupt (or is subject to bankruptcy restrictions or an interim order or sequestration in Scotland) or has an individual voluntary arrangement (IVA) with creditors - i) is disqualified from being a company director - j) has previously been removed as a trustee from any charity by any charity regulator in the UK (or a court) due to misconduct or mismanagement - k) is disqualified from being a trustee by an order of the Charity Commission for England and Wales, the Office of the Scottish Charity Regulator or the Charity Commission for Northern Ireland.

-13.1.2 The Charities Acts
+13.1.2 The Charities Acts ^{sv}

-- 13.1.2.1 This Rule applies in England and Wales only. - 13.1.2.2 All Scout Units are separate charities.
-Scout Units are not required to register with the Charity Commission as they have been 'excepted' by a ruling of the Charity Commission.
-They only have to register if any of the following is true: - a) their income is more than £100,000 - b) they have permanent endowment (a rare interest in land or building or other assets which cannot be spent as 'income') and their income is £5,000 or over; or - c) they own land or buildings and their income is £5,000 or over.
+13.1.2.1 13.1.2 applies in England and Wales only.

+- 13.1.2.2 All Scout Units are separate charities.
+Scout Units are not required to register with the Charity Commission as they have been 'excepted' under The Charities (Exception from Registration) (Amendment) Regulations 2021.
+Scout charities in England and Wales only have to register with the Charity Commission if any of the following is true: - a) their annual income is more than £100,000 - b) they have permanent endowment (a rare interest in land or building or other assets which cannot be spent as 'income') and their annual income is £5,000 or over - c) they own land or buildings, and their annual income is $\pm 5,000$ or over.